milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 AT&T Phone and AT&T Phone – Advanced Service Terms
 5.1 AT&T Phone Service Terms

-AT&T Phone Service is provided by one of the following AT&T affiliates, depending upon your service address: Southwestern Bell Telephone Company; Pacific Bell Telephone Company; Illinois Bell Telephone Company; Indiana Bell Telephone Company, Incorporated; Michigan Bell Telephone Company; Nevada Bell Telephone Company; The Ohio Bell Telephone Company; Wisconsin Bell, Inc.; or BellSouth Telecommunications, LLC (each individually and collectively referred to in the AT&T Phone Service Terms as “AT&T”).
-Your AT&T Phone Services are governed by this Agreement, including these AT&T Phone Service Terms and the U-verse Fee Schedule available at att.com/VoiceUverseTVFees (“U-verse Fee Schedule”).
+AT&T Phone Service is provided by one of the following AT&T affiliates, depending upon your service address: Southwestern Bell Telephone Company, LLC; Pacific Bell Telephone Company; Illinois Bell Telephone Company, LLC; Indiana Bell Telephone Company, LLC; Michigan Bell Telephone Company, LLC; Nevada Bell Telephone Company, LLC; The Ohio Bell Telephone Company, LLC; Wisconsin Bell, LLC; or BellSouth Telecommunications, LLC (each individually and collectively referred to in the AT&T Phone Service Terms as “AT&T”).
+Your AT&T Phone Services are governed by this Agreement, including these AT&T Phone Service Terms and the AT&T Phone Fee Schedule available at https://www.att.com/legal/terms.attPhoneFeeSchedule.html (“AT&T Phone Fee Schedule”).

 You might be receiving AT&T Phone Service through an arrangement with your property owner or manager.
 If so, you are still subject to this Agreement, except that AT&T may not directly charge you for AT&T Phone Service (including equipment) provided to you as part of that arrangement, and the equipment-return provisions in Section 5.4.3 may not apply to you even though equipment remains AT&T-owned.
 You will be responsible for fees and charges associated with additional AT&T Phone Service orders.
 You may have an additional contract with your property owner or manager, but AT&T is neither responsible for nor bound by the terms of that contract between you and your property owner or manager.
 If the arrangement with your property owner or manager terminates, you will continue receiving AT&T Phone Services under standard billing terms and this Agreement unless you notify AT&T.